 'Squeeze and let go' your pelvic floor muscles in the same way as before but much faster - about one per second for 10 seconds.
-Your penis should twitch upwards with each contraction

 © You have the best chance of success if you practice doing these slow and fast contractions 3 times every day for at least three months.